tektoncd/plumbing/tekton/ci/README.md

 ```

 A domain name `webhook-draft.ci.dogfooding.tekton.dev` is configured manually
-in Netifly to point to the public IP from the ingress.
+in Netlify to point to the public IP from the ingress.
 The ingress in annotated so that cert-manager automatically obtains a
 certificate from Let's Encrypt and configures HTTPs termination on the load
 balancer.